03.25.24

 “Aid has been vital in preventing Yemen falling into famine in recent years, and it saved countless lives.
 But if the international community continues to overlook the humanitarian situation in Yemen then we will see conditions badly deteriorate again.”

-Islamic Relief on the ground in Yemen
+Islamic Relief advocating for Yemen

-In addition to providing food, cash, vocational training, and income support, Islamic Relief is on the ground ensuring that vulnerable Yemenis have access to clean water, sanitation facilities, and hygiene kits.
+In addition to providing food, cash, vocational training, and income support, Islamic Relief is ensuring that vulnerable Yemenis have access to clean water, sanitation facilities, and hygiene kits.
 We also work in 159 health and nutrition centres across the country, supporting 77,719 children under five and 91,879 pregnant and lactating women who are admitted for treatment to regain a healthy weight.